Meher Afroz Shaon

-Meher Afroz Shaon (born 12 October 1981) is a Bangladeshi actress, director, dancer and playback singer.
+Meher Afroz Shaon (born 12 October 1981) is a Bangladeshi architect, actress, director, dancer and playback singer.
 She won Bangladesh National Film Award for Best Female Playback Singer for her performance in the film Krishnopokkho (2016).
 She was the second wife of writer and director Humayun Ahmed.

 Early life

 Shaon was born to Mohammad Ali, an engineer, and Tahura Ali, who was a member of parliament from Constituency 319 of the 9th Bangladesh Parliament.

 Shaon studied at Viqarunnisa Noon School and College.
 She obtained a SSC and a HSC in 1996 and 1998 respectively.
 She also studied in BAF Shaheen College Dhaka.
 She then enrolled at the University of Asia Pacific and received a Bachelor of Architecture degree in 2008.
 Her country house is in Narundi of Jamalpur district.

 Career

 Shaon was an enlisted artist of Bangladesh Television (BTV) and began her career acting as a child artist in BTV drama Swadhinota Amar Swadhinota in 1988.
 She started working with Humayun Ahmed in a drama named Jononee in 1991.
 She was in drama serial Nokkhotrer Raat in 1996 and Aaj Robibar in 1999.
 She appeared in Srabon Megher Din directed by Humayun Ahmed the same year.